 There are two trails you can follow once you reach Blue Lake.
 There’s the lower loop, which takes you along the lake’s edge, and there’s also the main loop, which takes you higher above the lake.
 Both offer nice views of the lake and golden larches.
 On a nice summer or early fall day, you can even take a dip in Blue Lake.
 No matter what, you should at least sit down on the rocks and enjoy lunch or a snack at the lake.
 It’s an awesome setting.

 Have you ever seen golden larches at Blue Lake?
 How was your experience?
-Where else have you gone to see golden larches?
+Where else have you made the larch march?
 We’d love to hear from you!
-Please leave a comment below or connect with us on Twitter, Facebook, and Google+.
+Please leave a comment below or connect with us on Twitter, Facebook, and Instagram.
 Don’t forget to also check out Seattle Bloggers for more great places to hike around the Emerald City!